Mishaal1610/Machine_Learning_FinalProject_UA92/README.txt

 unbalanced_20_80_dataset.csv
 final_dataset.csv

-I have not attached the datasets to this upload as they are too large but however I am attaching the deliverables of the scripts above, which are the subset dataset and the trained model.
+I have not attached the datasets to this upload as they are too large, have both the datasets from the link above to run the program.

-training_dataset.csv
-isoforest_model.pkg

 Thanks